daggilli/raspberryql/README.md

 This project provides basic read and write access to the GPIO pins of a Raspberry Pi via an Apollo GraphQL server.

 ### Basic Usage ###
 Pins must be registered before use.
 This is handled by the `registerPin` mutation which takes a pin name and a direction (which is an `Enum: IN | OUT`).
-To set an output pin's state use the `setState` nutation; to read an input pin's state, use the `state` query.
-A simple example in Python follows (assume a microswitch is connect to pin 17 and an LED to pin 21):
+To set an output pin's state use the `setState` mutation; to read an input pin's state, use the `state` query.
+A simple example in Python follows (assume a microswitch is connected to pin 17 and an LED to pin 21):

 ```python
 from gql import gql, Client